BonewheelMaster/Casio-Infinisweeper/README.md

 ## Default Controls

 Due to Casio's version of Python not having a `get_key` function, the shell must be used.
-This means all commands end with pressing `exe` (`enter` on keyboards).
+This means all commands end with pressing `exe` (`enter` on keyboards), and the resolution is limited to the number of characters per line by the number of lines minus one (one line is used for input).

-Commands may be repeated.
+Any number of commands can be input.
 All will be run.
-E.g., entering "44444" will move the cursor or screen 5 tiles left.
+E.g., entering "44422" will move the cursor or screen three tiles left and two tiles up.

 - All numbers except `0` and `5`: Move the cursor or screen in that direction.
 - `5`: Flag the tile that the cursor is currently on.